Seikilos epitaph

-The Seikilos epitaph is the oldest surviving complete musical composition, including musical notation, from anywhere in the world.
-The epitaph has been variously dated, but seems to be either from the 1st or the 2nd century CE.
-The song, the melody of which is recorded, alongside its lyrics, in the ancient Greek musical notation, was found engraved on a tombstone (a stele) from the Hellenistic town of Tralles near present-day Aydın, Turkey, not far from Ephesus.
-It is a Hellenistic Ionic song in either the Phrygian octave species or Iastian tonos.
-While older music with notation exists (for example the Hurrian songs), all of it is in fragments; the Seikilos epitaph is unique in that it is a complete, though short, composition.
+The Seikilos epitaph is an Ancient Greek inscription that preserves the oldest surviving complete musical composition, including musical notation.
+Commonly dated between the 1st and 2nd century AD, the inscription was found engraved on a pillar (stele) from the ancient Greek town of Tralles (modern Aydın in present-day Turkey) in 1883.
+The stele includes two poems; an elegiac distich and a song with vocal notation signs above the words.
+A Hellenistic Ionic song, it is either in the Phrygian octave species or Ionian (Iastian) tonos.
+The melody of the song is recorded, alongside its lyrics, in ancient Greek musical notation.
+While older music with notation exists (e.g. the Hurrian songs or the Delphic Hymns), all of it is in fragments; the Seikilos epitaph is unique in that it is a complete, though short, composition.

-Inscription text and lyrics

-The following is the Greek text found on the tombstone (in the later polytonic script; the original is in majuscule), along with a transliteration of the words which are sung to the melody, and a somewhat free English translation thereof; this excludes the musical notation: